foopod/blog-3.0/_posts/2019-06-30-gospel-of-luke.md

 This was my first time doing any proper portraiture work.
 To be honest this was the closest thing I have ever had to a proper photography gig.
 So it was super daunting.
 But it was also lovely working with everyone and I got to meet a lot really cool people.

 This experience has been different to all my other photography experiences.
-Normally I take photos for me, because I want to and becuase I find the subject interesting.
+Normally I take photos for me, because I want to and because I find the subject interesting.
 This was not that.
 I'm not sure how to feel about it actually.

 I understand that this is how people make a living from photography.
 But perhaps I'm more content to just do my own thing.
 At least for now.